DCC-EX/dcc-ex.github.io/docs/get-started/controllers.rst

 Probably the way most people use JMRI is to have a Raspberry Pi running JMRI connected via a short USB cable to the DCC++ EX Command Station.
 They then use Engine Driver on their phone connected to JMRI via Wifi as a throttle for their engines.
 If you want to actually operate using all the features or JMRI, you can connect a small monitor, keyboard and mouse to your computer or Raspberry Pi.
 You can replace the USB cable with a USB Wireless bridge which is covered in that section.
 But let's look at another method next.

-****insert diagram here***
+***TODO:insert diagram here***

 Connecting Via VNC
 ^^^^^^^^^^^^^^^^^^^

 VNC stands for "Virtual Network Computing", it is a way to access a device remotely.
-Variations of this are called "Remote Desktop" in Windows, Teamviewer, Anydesk, etc. It is free and it lets you take another device, like a tablet and have a viewport into the computer your are using to rund JMRI.
+Variations of this are called "Remote Desktop" in Windows, Teamviewer, Anydesk, etc. It is free and it lets you take another device, like a tablet and have a viewport into the computer your are using to run JMRI.
 It literally is a "remote desktop".
 Everything is running on your computer or Raspberry Pi, yet you can control it from a handheld wireless device with a touchscreen.

-***insert diagram here***
+***TODO:insert diagram here***

 USB Wireless Bridge
 ====================